- Jun 9, 2013

 A first paragraph atop the Pastebin file explains the attacker's motives, revealing the hack took place after one of the TrueStresser admins banned the hacker's account.
 We quote:

-Truestresser database leaked, fucking scammers thats what happen when you ban people for no reason and you dont know how to manage your site, wtf all php files downloaded when i went to that shit but hey who cares here is all the info
+Truestresser database leaked, fucking scammers thats what happen when you ban people for no reason and you dont know how to manage your site, wtf all php files downloaded when i went to that [edited] but hey who cares here is all the info

 Besides the short explainer, the Pastebin file also contained: